redox-os/book/src/porting-applications.md

 ### Meson script

-Use this script for programs using the Meson build system, more Meson options can be added with a `-D` before them, the customization of Meson compilation is very easy.
+Use this script for applications using the Meson build system, more Meson options can be added with a `-D` before them, the customization of Meson compilation is very easy.

-Keep in mind that some programs and libraries need more configuration to work.
+Keep in mind that some applications and libraries need more configuration to work.

 - Meson using dynamic linking